Certolizumab (Subcutaneous route)

 Proper Use of This Medicine:

 A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot under your skin, usually on the abdomen or thigh.
+This medicine is given as a shot under your skin, usually on the abdomen (stomach) or upper thighs.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.